-The App launcher is a key navigation page in Magnolia that you can access using the icon to the right of the Find Bar at the top of every page.
+The App launcher is a key navigation page in Magnolia that you can access using the icon to the left of the Find Bar at the top of every page.

 The app framework is a collection of classes that makes it possible to develop apps.
 The framework also controls app life cycle events such as starting and stopping the app and bringing the app into focus.
 The app framework also maintains a history of app use and remembers which app was used last.